-This lady is from the west coast of Florida here visiting her son from Latrobe who is also aboard the train.
+This lady is from the west coast of Florida here visiting her son from Latrobe, who was also aboard the train.

-The operator is ready to go just waiting the "All aboard!" that we would all say when we were told to.
+The operator is ready to go just waiting the "All aboard!" that we would all say when told.

-We started the trip by running under the US 50 and headed out of Folsom to Latrobe.
+We started the trip by running under US Highway 50 and headed out of Folsom en route to Latrobe.

-You can see a puddle from the rains last night.
+You can see a puddle from the rain last night.

-The cows do not like our train running by their fields.
+The cows did not like our train running by their fields.

 Heading into the first curve and cut of our trip today.